jonsamp/codecademy-curriculum/typescript/project-2/content.md

 6. One special we will have at TypeMart is that if the price of an item is over \$25, then we will provide free shipping.
 Write a conditional that sets `shipping` to `0` if the `price` of the `product` is over `25`.
 In addition, write a `console.log` stating that we provide free shipping for this product.

-Use `tsc index.ts` and `node index.js` to verify that "fanny pack" prints the message about free shipping and "shirt" does not.
+Use `tsc index.ts` and `node index.js` to verify that 'fanny pack' prints the message about free shipping and 'shirt' does not.

    <details>
    <summary>Hint:</summary>